SeanLynch1/Procedural-Generation/README.md

                     }
             }
     }
+# What I'm Most Proud Of
+I'm Most proud of the recursive blocks that procedurally spawn on diffent sides of the cube blocks in the towers and the road networking system that I created.
+Each system uses random direction to instantiate new blocks creating fascinating architecture.
 # Initial Proposal
 This repository will contain the source files and code on my journey of trying to create a 3D procedurally generated city.